jmetzger/training-microservices-docker-kubernetes/microservices/basics.md

    * Teams unabhängig Änderung in Microservices machen und dieses redeployen und zwar ohne alle anderen
      * zu redeployen
-   * This is the most imporant thing and also the Nr.
+   * This is the most important thing and also the Nr.
 1 Tipp